Shadow-Soft/owf-cartridge/Walkthrough.md

 \* The difference in the Widget Cartridge template is that is has the OWF JavaScript API bundled.
 In the application there are two sections that exercise the JavaScript API.
-However, the big deal about Ozone it's the ability for Widgets to communicate with each other (called "Inter-Widget Communication").
+However, the big deal about Ozone is the ability for Widgets to communicate with each other, called "Inter-Widget Communication".
 This gives the widgets the ability to control other widgets, pass data to other widgets, and receive instructions and data from other Widgets.

 \* If you've seen the standard OpenShift Tomcat cartridge demonstration, this may be a good time